dsathyakumar/jsBytes/hoisting.md

     var foo = "baz”; // new property foo is created inside this function and is assigned a value of “baz" function baz(foo) { //copies the value into the arguments object variable instead of creating or overriding the global foo foo = "bam";
-         bam = "yay”; //global variable creation & gets a value 'yay' that can be accessed anywhere now }
+         bam = "yay"; //global variable creation & gets a value 'yay' that can be accessed anywhere now }
     baz(); // this runs.
 As its a function declaration.
 }